 Why choose the London Orthopaedic Clinic?

 The London Orthopaedic Clinic provides high-quality, expert orthopaedic and musculoskeletal care tailored to the individual needs of our patients.
-The Clinic is based at King Edward VII’s Hospital, at the heart of London’s internationally renowned Harley Street medical district.
+The Clinic is based at Mayo Clinic Healthcare, at the heart of London’s internationally renowned Harley Street medical district.
 The London Orthopaedic Clinic offers cutting-edge diagnostics, treatment, management and personalised care.

 The expert multi-disciplinary team includes more than 25 leading orthopaedic surgeons, pain management specialists and radiologists.
 They work together to reduce pain, improve movement and make a real difference to patients’ lives.